homemade ricotta using nigari

 - ½ cup cream (optional) to replace equal amount milk

-- Gently bring milk up to 200F* in heavy bottomed stainless steel pan over medium heat, stirring often to prevent scorching the milk.
+- Gently bring milk up to a boil over medium heat, stirring often to prevent scorching the milk.
+Depending on your stove, it could take 15-30 minutes to reach boiling point.
+Have your measuring spoon, nigari and fine sea salt ready.

 We made two versions of ricotta, one using goat’s milk, and the other cow’s milk.
 Adding the Nigari at a higher temperature (200F, almost to boiling point) at the same time as a bit of sea salt accelerated the formation of curds.